Lower Bounds on the Oracle Complexity of Nonsmooth Convex Optimization via Information Theory: Introduction

 We then introduce a special reduction mechanism, an \emph{emulation} in Definition~\ref{def:oracle-emulation}, rewriting algorithms and oracles between different problems, see Lemma~\ref{lem:emulator-complexity}.
 This will be the common framework for our lower bounds.

-\item[First lower bounds for distributional and high-probability complexity for all local oracles]
+\item[First lower bounds for distributional and high-probability complexity for all local oracles.]

-First, we establish lower bounds on the complexity for a simple class of first-order local oracles for Lipschitz continuous convex functions both on the \(L^{\infty}\)-box in Theorem~\ref{th:box-nonsmooth-lower-bound} and on the \(L^{p}\)-ball in Theorem~\ref{thm:large-scale-ball}.
+First, we establish lower bounds on the complexity for a simple class of first-order local oracles for Lipschitz-continuous convex functions both on the \(L^{\infty}\)-box in Theorem~\ref{th:box-nonsmooth-lower-bound} and on the \(L^{p}\)-ball in Theorem~\ref{thm:large-scale-ball}.

-In Section~\ref{sec:oracle_ind_LB} we extend all lower bounds in Theorem~\ref{perturb-large-scale} to arbitrary local oracles by using \emph{random perturbation} instead of adaptive perturbation as in \cite{Nemirovski:1983}.
-These bounds match classical lower bounds on worst-case complexity (see Figure~\ref{fig:smallVsLarge}), but established for distributional oracle complexity, i.e., average case complexity, and high-probability oracle complexity.
+In Section~\ref{sec:oracle_ind_LB} we extend all lower bounds in Theorem~\ref{perturb-large-scale} to arbitrary local oracles by using \emph{random perturbation}, instead of adaptive perturbation as done for worst-case lower bounds.
+A key technical aspect is what we call the Lemma of unpredictability (Lemmas~\ref{lem:unpredictability-ball-case} and \ref{lem:unpredictability-box-case}), which asserts that with probability 1 arbitrary local oracles are not more informative than the simple oracles studied in Sections \ref{sec:oracle-compl-box} and \ref{sec:large-scale-compl} when adding random perturbations.

+The resulting bounds match classical lower bounds on worst-case complexity (see Figure~\ref{fig:smallVsLarge}), but established for distributional oracle complexity, i.e., average case complexity, and high-probability oracle complexity.
 Finally, our analysis extends to bounded-error algorithms: even if the algorithm is allowed to provide erroneous answer with a bounded probability (e.g. discard a bounded subset of instances, or be correct only with a certain probability on every instance), essentially the same lower bounds hold.

-\item[Closing the gap between randomized and worst-case oracle complexity]
+\item[Closing the gap between randomized and worst-case oracle complexity.]

-In the case of the box as well as the \(L^p\)-ball for \(1 \leq p \leq \infty\), our bounds show that all four complexity measures coincide, namely, high-probability, distributional, randomized, and worst-case complexity.
+In the case of the $L^{\infty}$-box as well as the \(L^p\)-ball for \(1 \leq p < \infty\), our bounds show that all four complexity measures coincide, namely, high-probability, distributional, randomized, and worst-case complexity.
 This not only simplifies the proofs in \cite{Nemirovski:1983} for randomized complexity, but also closes the gap between worst-case and randomized complexity (\cite[4.4.3 Proposition 2]{Nemirovski:1983}). \end{description}